25+ Annual Events in Malta Coming Up in 2020 by Month

 The event is obviously meant to promote both locally brewed beers as well as international brands, but it’s worth attending for the music and atmosphere as well!

 Where?
-Upper Barrakka Gardens, Valletta and the village of Nadur in Gozo.
+Upper Barrakka Gardens, Valletta and the village square of Nadur in Gozo.

 Why visit?
 Good selection of wines, good food and a laid back evening to enjoy.